Margaret Thatcher: Death and funeral (2013)

 Thatcher died on 8 April 2013, at the age of 87, after suffering a stroke.
 She had been staying at a suite in the Ritz Hotel in London since December 2012 after having difficulty with stairs at her Chester Square home in Belgravia.
 Her death certificate listed the primary causes of death as a "cerebrovascular accident" and "repeated transient ischaemic attack"; secondary causes were listed as a "carcinoma of the bladder" and dementia.

 Reactions to the news of Thatcher's death were mixed across the UK, ranging from tributes lauding her as Britain's greatest-ever peacetime prime minister to public celebrations of her death and expressions of hatred and personalised vitriol.

 Details of Thatcher's funeral had been agreed upon with her in advance.
 She received a ceremonial funeral, including full military honours, with a church service at St Paul's Cathedral on 17 April.

 Queen Elizabeth II and the Duke of Edinburgh attended her funeral, marking only the second and final time in the Queen's reign that she attended the funeral of any of her former prime ministers, after that of Churchill, who received a state funeral in 1965.

-After the service at St Paul's, Thatcher's body was cremated at Mortlake, where her husband had been cremated.
+After the service at St Paul's, Thatcher's body was cremated at Mortlake, where her husband's had been cremated.
 On 28 September, a service for Thatcher was held in the All Saints Chapel of the Royal Hospital Chelsea's Margaret Thatcher Infirmary.
 In a private ceremony, Thatcher's ashes were interred in the hospital's grounds, next to her husband's.